Apolipoprotein AI: Potential binding partners

-Apolipoprotein A1 binding precursor, a relative of APOA-1 abbreviated APOA1BP, has a predicted biochemical interaction with Carbohydrate Kinase Domain Containing Protein.
+Apolipoprotein AI binding precursor, a relative of APOA-1 abbreviated APOA1BP, has a predicted biochemical interaction with carbohydrate kinase domain containing protein.
 The relationship between these two proteins is substantiated by cooccurance across genomes and coexpression.
 The ortholog of CARKD in E. coli contains a domain not present in any eukaryotic ortholog.
 This domain has a high sequence identity to APOA1BP.
 CARKD is a protein of unknown function, and the biochemical basis for this interaction is unknown.